uken/fluent-plugin-elasticsearch/README.md

 </match>
 ```

-The record inserted into elasticsearch would be
+The record inserted into ElasticSearch would be

 ```
 {"_key":"my.logs", "name":"Johnny Doeie"}
 ```

-**id_key**
+### id_key

 ```
 id_key request_id # use "request_id" field as a record id in ES
 ```

-By default, all records inserted into elasticsearch get a random _id.
+By default, all records inserted into ElasticSearch get a random _id.
 This option allows to use a field in the record as an identifier.

 This following record `{"name":"Johnny","request_id":"87d89af7daffad6"}` will trigger the following ElasticSearch command